Public Administration (MPA)

 |Geographical Information Technology (GIT) Concentration: In addition to the courses, students must take 12 hours of GIT graduate courses.|

-In addition to core courses, students must take 6 to 9 hours of graduate elective courses as approved by the MPA coordinator and 3 to 6 hours of PSC 599 (Thesis).
+In addition to core courses, students must take 6 to 9 hours of graduate elective courses as approved by the Director of the MPA program and 3 to 6 hours of PSC 599 (Thesis).
 Students must have a minimum of 12 hours of graduate elective and thesis credit combined.
 They must also complete a thesis in compliance with Graduate School requirements.

 |A candidate for the MPA degree must complete successfully a comprehensive written examination covering the eight core courses listed previously.
 To be eligible to take this examination, a student must have achieved at least a 3.00 (B) grade-point average on the core curriculum course work.
 Normally, the examination will be administered during the Fall and Spring Semesters.
 The comprehensive examination may be attempted no more than twice.|

 Students in the MPA Program who are not suitably employed full-time in public agencies